ac-minetest/basic_robot/README.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ----------------------------------------------------------------------

+GAMEPLAY:

+- robot has limited operations available every run ( 1 run per 1 second).
+- while using for loops, while loops or function calls it is limited to default 48 such code executions per run
+- while using 'physical' operations like move/dig robot has (default) 10 operations available per run.
+Default costs are move=2, dig = 6, insert = 2, place = 2, machine.generate = 6, machine.smelt = 6, machine.grind = 6,